infiniityr/processing_challenges/RandomWalker/README.md

 - `spacing`: The spacing between each point.
 - `isPoint`: if True, points will be draw.
 Otherwise, lines are drawn.
 - `canVisitMultipleTimes`: if set to True, the walker can visite multiple times each point.
+- `canGoOnLastPos`: if set to True, the walker can go on his previous point.
+Useless if the `canVisitMultipleTimes` is set to True.